 At Lingen Dairy, Balaton, Minnesota, 240 cows milk robotically and 90 through the parlor.
-The herd makes 87 pounds with SCC 150,000.
+The herd makes 87 pounds of very high component milk with SCC currently at 70,000.
 Josh Lingen uses the Udder Comfort Spray Gun in the parlor so fresh cows get it twice a day for a week after calving.

 But for the robot barn, he wanted an option to do two-year-olds more consistently ahead of calving.

 “The biggest thing is reduced fetching and improved robot attachment times.
-We were fetching fresh two-year-olds the first two to three weeks of lactation, but for the pre-fresh group, we got that down under a week.
+We were fetching fresh two-year-olds the first two to three weeks of lactation, but for the pre-fresh Udder Comfort group, we got that down under a week.
 That’s huge,” Lingen confirms.
-“By softening the first-calf heifers right into calving, udders went through fewer changes in the first 10 days, for greater efficiency in the robots.
+“By softening the first-calf heifers right into calving, we saw greater efficiency in the robots.
 The backpack made it easy to do pre-fresh groups in lockups.”

 At Beer Farms and Cattle Co., Berne, Indiana, the Beers raise and sell fresh heifers, calving 200 two-year-olds monthly.
 They strictly milk two-year-olds for up to 21 days and average 150 to 160,000 SCC.
 They have been using the spray gun in the parlor for twice a day applications for five to seven days after calving.